-In the end, Gilliam’s masterpiece is all about presentation, its grey conformities counterbalanced by luscious set designs and warped perspectives, the kind of visuals that superbly satirise the dysfunction of the industrial landscape of the late 20th century.
+Ultimately, Gilliam’s masterpiece is all about presentation, its grey conformities counterbalanced by luscious set designs and warped perspectives, the kind of visuals that superbly satirise the dysfunction of hyper bureaucracy.

 Its accompanying poster captures that very juxtapose.
 While the neon title casts a fleeing angel’s shadow upon endless rows of filing cabinets, a single document escapes its dreary confinements to give chase, floating like the movie’s central character towards a fate that is both startlingly elusive and painfully inevitable.

 Escape From New York (1982)